 You can restrict network access for local accounts using the Deny access to this computer from the network policy.
 But this policy requires to explicitly list all accounts that need to be denied network access to the computer.

 In Windows 8.1 and Windows Server 2012 R2, two new well-known security groups with new SIDs appeared.
 One includes all local users, and the second includes all local administrators.

 |S-1-5-114||NT AUTHORITY\Local account and member of Administrators group||All local accounts with the administrator privileges|

-These groups are added to the user access token when logging in with the local account.
+These groups are added to the user’s access token during logon to the computer under a local account.

 $objSID = New-Object System.Security.Principal.SecurityIdentifier ("S-1-5-113")